 So many of the trees I’ve seen today have been covered in blossom that I thought it was the right time to share these easy and fun spring tree crafts for kids.
-These simple craft ideas all use our free tree printable and I’m sharing four fun ideas with you today, hopefully it will encourage you and your kids to think of a few ideas too using things you have at home or even any real blossom you find!
+These simple craft ideas all use our free tree printable and I’m sharing four fun ideas with you today, hopefully it will encourage you and your kids to think of a few ideas too using things you have at home!

 Spring Tree Crafts for Kids